reallysaurabh/Application-task/README.md

 Application

 1. Set up a web application on Heroku or Digital Ocean Droplet with a user interface where we can input a named-entity and get the comparison between the news and twitter sentiments as an output.

+    The App is an API driven architecture where an api is deployed on a server and the front end is written is React.

+    API doc:

+    - POST | /tweet/:keyword | - to fetch top 5 tweets and return their sentiments.
+    - POST | /news/:keyword  | - to fetch top 5 news articles and return their sentiments.

 2. Put all your code, along with the MongoDB collection, in a GitHub repository and share the link with us.
 Also, maintain a README.md explaining your codebase and the approach you followed.